Editorial: Green New Deal a bad deal for freedom

 It’s a clear window into the ultimate goal of the more radical global-warming warriors: An end to capitalism and free will.
 Noted climate change activist Naomi Klein, in her new book “This Changes Everything: Capitalism vs. the Climate,” argues the planet can’t be saved as long as free markets are allowed to exist and free people are allowed to make their own decisions.

-With one package of legislation, America would convert fully to a socialist state.
+With one package of legislation, America would convert to a socialist state.

 Of course, this monumental foolishness has no chance of passage, even in a Democratic-controlled House.
 Give Speaker Nancy Pelosi some credit for dismissing Ocasio-Cortez with a gentle pat on the head.

-But the idea of a Green New Deal is getting too much support from progressive economists and lawmakers to not take seriously the threat that major parts of it will eventually become law.
+But the idea of a Green New Deal is getting too much support from progressive economists and lawmakers to not take seriously the threat that major parts of it could eventually become law.

 A majority of Ocasio-Cortez’s fellow millennials favor socialism over capitalism, according to recent polling.
 And they’ve had pounded into their heads that no sacrifice is too big to save the planet, even freedom.